LibraryCarpentry/librarycarpentry.github.io/pages/sub-com.md

 ---
 layout: page-fullwidth
-title: "Subcommittees and Task Forces"
+title: "Task Forces"
 permalink: /subcom-tf/
-excerpt: Subcommittees and Task Forces solve problems, explore new ideas, and support the growth of the Carpentries community.
+excerpt: Task Forces solve problems, explore new ideas, and support the growth of the Carpentries community.
 ---

-#### Task Forces

-#####  African Task Force
+####  African Task Force

 The African Task Force is involved in workshop support and instructor mentoring on the African continent.